nordglueck/dashboard-docs/docs/04_faq.md

 # Frequently Asked Questions

-## I started Docker but localhost:8000 is not showing the App.
-What's wrong?
+## localhost:8000 is not showing the app.

+You started Docker but localhost:8000 is not showing the App?
 There is a couple of things that could be wrong here.

-1. **Front end is not up and running**
+* **Front end is not up and running**

 First of all, make sure, that the front end is being served.
 You can achieve this by running